mark-watson/Java-AI-Book/manuscript/neural_networks.md

 O2 = Sigmoid (I2 * W[1,2] + I2 * W[2,2])
 ~~~~~~~~

-The [Figure showing the Sigmoid Function](#nn-sigmoid) shows a plot of the **Sigmoid** function and the derivative of the sigmoid function (**SigmoidP**).
+The figure showing the [Sigmoid Function](#nn-sigmoid) shows a plot of the **Sigmoid** function and the derivative of the sigmoid function (**SigmoidP**).
 We will use the derivative of the **Sigmoid** function when training a neural network (with at least one hidden neuron layer) with classified data examples.

 {#nn-sigmoid}
 ![Sigmoid Function and Derivative of Sigmoid Function (SigmoidP)](images/nn_sigmoid.png)

-A neural network like the one seen in the [Figure showing Backpropagation network with No Hidden Layer](#nn-backprop-no-hidden) is trained by using a set of training data.
+A neural network like the one seen in the figure showing a [Backpropagation network with No Hidden Layer](#nn-backprop-no-hidden) is trained by using a set of training data.
 For back propagation networks, training data consists of matched sets of input with matching desired output values.
 We want to train a network to not only produce the same outputs for training data inputs as appear in the training data, but also to generalize its pattern matching ability based on the training data to be able to match test patterns that are similar to training input patterns.
 A key here is to balance the size of the network against how much information it must hold.
 A common mistake when using back-prop networks is to use too large a network: a network that contains too many neurons and connections will simply memorize the training examples, including any noise in the training data.
 However, if we use a smaller number of neurons with a very large number of training data examples, then we force the network to generalize, ignoring noise in the training
 data and learning to recognize important traits in input data while ignoring statistical noise.

 How do we train a back propagation neural network given that we have a good training data set?
-The algorithm is quite easy; we will now walk through the simple case of a two-layer network like the one in the [Figure showing Backpropagation network with No Hidden Layer](#nn-backprop-no-hidden), and later in the [Section for a Java Class Library for Back Propagation](#nn-bp-lib) we will
-review the algorithm in more detail when we have either one or two hidden neuron layers between the input and output layers.
+The algorithm is quite easy; we will now walk through the simple case of a two-layer network like the one in the figure showing a [Backpropagation network with No Hidden Layer](#nn-backprop-no-hidden), and later in the section for a [Java Class Library for Back Propagation](#nn-bp-lib) we will review the algorithm in more detail when we have either one or two hidden neuron layers between the input and output layers.

-In order to train the network in the [Figure showing Backpropagation network with No Hidden Layer](#nn-backprop-no-hidden), we repeat the following learning cycle several times:
+In order to train the network in the figure for a [Backpropagation network with No Hidden Layer](#nn-backprop-no-hidden), we repeat the following learning cycle several times:

 1. Zero out temporary arrays for holding the error at each neuron.
 The
     error, starting at the output layer, is the difference between the